batcholi/Archean_wiki/src/components/navigation/Beacon.md

 |1|Transmit Frequency|number or text|
 |2|Receive Frequency|number or text|

+> Informations:
 >- There is no distance limit for communications between beacons, although the closest will have precedence if multiple beacons broadcast on the same frequency.
 >- The signal of a beacon is not affected by obstacles.

+> Hints:
+>- The beacon can only transmit a single data at a time, either a number or text.
+But you can use the [Key-Value objects](../../xenoncode/documentation.md#key-value-objects) system to transmit as much data as needed.